 I will not be rushing to try it – unless they offer me a review flight – but if you are feeling adventurous then the price is certainly attractive.

-Here is a trip report from US blog One Mile At A Time on the Paris service which makes it clear what you will and won’t be getting for your money.
+Here is a trip report from US site One Mile At A Time on the Paris service which makes it clear what you will and won’t be getting for your money.
 Don’t miss his earlier article about the chaotic check-in, lounge and departure experience.